 In the case of Macrogenia, only the jaw tip can be corrected by genioplasty.
 Still, for Mandibular Prognathism, lower jaw surgery that is pushing the mandible in, or a two-jaw surgery that is pushing both maxilla and mandible in is needed.

 When the occlusion is normal but only the chin structure is developed.
 If the lower chin grew forward or downward and looks like a protruding chin, it can be simply corrected by chin reduction surgery.

-It can be performed when the face length is normal but it is MANDIBULAR PROGNATHISM.
-This is a way to move the lower mandible backward using a method that affects less of a burden to the jaw joint and protects lower jaw nerves at the same time.
+This method is performed when the length of the face is average, but it is in the case of a Mandibular Prognathism.
+It is a surgical method that can move the lower jaw backward using a technique that affects less of a burden to the jaw joint and protects lower jaw nerves at the same time.

 At this time, the sagittal split ramus osteotomy (SSRO) is performed to cut and overlap the posterior part of the jaw bone to fix the protruding lower jaw.

 In the case of long or short faces, it requires an upper jaw surgery at the same time with the lower jaw surgery, which called two jaw surgery (or so-called double jaw surgery).